-a.)
-The Peer Review Body - comprises representatives comprises representatives of the different UN agencies and operates with a peer spirit of open dialogue, result-orientated analysis and exchange of experience, advisory conclusions and recommendations.
+- 1 Four main actors involved in the Peer Review Process - a.)
+The Peer Review Body comprises representatives of the different entities and operates with a peer spirit of open dialogue, result-orientated analysis and exchange of experience, advisory conclusions and recommendations.
 The Peer Review Body convenes to discuss and approve the draft Peer Review Reports, including the finalisation of recommendations.
-The Body reports to the EMG annual Senior Officials Meeting and is supported by the EMG Secretariat.

-b.)
-The Reviewed Entity - partakes in providing access to data and documentation, answering questions, hosting visits and facilitating contacts with a range of relevant individuals and organizations involved in the Peer Review.
-It has an interest in moving reforms forward through the Review Process and its recommendations.

-c.)
-The Reviewer Entities (Peer Review Team) - the reviewer entities are selected on a rotating basis from among the different members of the Peer Review Body.
-They act as peers (not inspectors) in the early stage of the Process - e.g. as individual and objective representatives or experts involved in the analytic work and field missions.
+The Body then reports to the EMG annual Senior Officials Meeting and is supported by the EMG Secretariat. - b.)
+The Reviewed Entity partakes in providing access to data and documentation, answering questions, hosting visits and facilitating contacts with a range of relevant individuals and organizations involved in the Peer Review.
+It has an interest in moving reforms forward through the review process and its recommendations. - c.)
+The Reviewer Entities (Peer Review Team) the reviewer entities are selected on a rotating basis from among the different members of the Peer Review Body.
+They act as peers (not inspectors) in the early stage of the process e.g. as individual and objective representatives or experts involved in the analytic work and the field missions, and lead in the peer review debate.